-Especially disturbing as the "Open your eyes" comes up earlier in the song: " * BANG* * SCREAM* "Open your eyes, Victoria" * BANG* ".
+- Especially disturbing as the "Open your eyes" comes up earlier in the song: " * BANG* * SCREAM* "Open your eyes, Victoria." * BANG* ".
 The whole murder scene is incredibly creepy simply because it's related with sound rather than lyrics.

-Similarly, all of Six Degrees of Inner Turbulence can be Nightmare Fuel to anyone who has one of the disorders the songs are based on.
+- All of "Six Degrees of Inner Turbulence" can be Nightmare Fuel to anyone who has one of the disorders the songs are based on.

 - Don't cross the crooked step!

 - "In the Name of God", about the Branch Davidian religious cult and their siege in Waco, Texas in 1993.
 Especially the way James describes how innocent members of the cult dropped like flies during the standoff.